 I usually avoid sweeping statements such as this one in my writing, but I can say this statement with confidence.
 You would be hard-pressed to convince me this would or could ever be a goal in someone’s life.
 Has anyone ever wondered why?
 Why is this not a goal?
 Why is abortion not looked at as the ultimate for a woman being in control of her own body?

-If you are reading this article and you are faced with a pregnancy that has rocked your world, or you are trying to help someone who is facing an unplanned pregnancy, please keep the following questions in mind.
-These questions are important points to ponder before making such a choice.
+If you are reading this article and you are faced with a pregnancy that has rocked your world, please keep the following questions in mind.
+I’m not here to judge you, condemn you, or whatever you may be pondering in your mind about this post.
 I’m here to show you facts about the future and living with a past abortion….from personal experience and nearly two decades of working with men and women who chose abortion in their pasts.

 1. Have you checked your abortion location and it’s last inspection for cleanliness, botched abortions, and fatalities?

 For example, in Illinois there has been a recent crackdown because of a neighboring state’s abortion clinic being discovered and dubbed a “House of Horrors”.
-When Illinois started looking into its facilities they found some clinics had not been inspected for 15 years. http://www.huffingtonpost.com/2012/01/20/illinois-abortion-clinic-_n_1219897.html
+When Illinois started looking into it’s facilities they found that some clinics had not been inspected for 15 years. http://www.huffingtonpost.com/2012/01/20/illinois-abortion-clinic-_n_1219897.html

 The “New York Post” reported nail salons in their state were inspected more than abortion clinics.
 The best record they could find were some of their clinics were being inspected every 4-6 years, the others had not been inspected in more than a decade.
 Make sure where you intend to go for your abortion has been inspected within the last year and it is a safe place to perform surgery on you.
 Even if you’re having a chemical abortion and not a surgical one, if they don’t care about the cleanliness of the facility, then it should make you question the standard of care you will receive.
 Be sure to find out all the details of what is going to happen to you at home (and what you are going to see) if you take a pill to obtain an abortion.
 While you’re at it, find out also if the doctor has admitting privileges to the nearest hospital.
 God forbid, but in case something were to go wrong during your surgery he would be able to get you into a hospital.